srnichols/StampsPattern/docs/PARAMETERIZATION_GUIDE.md

 The Azure Stamps Pattern templates have been enhanced with comprehensive parameterization to make them reusable across different organizations, geographies, and environments.
 All previously hardcoded values are now configurable parameters, enabling **enterprise-grade multi-organization support** with custom domains, branding, and geographic deployment strategies.

+Read this section as the “contract” between your parameter files, Bicep templates, and scripts: it explains the inputs you control, the outputs you get, and how they flow through deployment.

 ### 📊 **Parameterization Architecture Overview**

 ```mermaid